saoun/ProjectZebra/day4/pt3_functions.md

 }

 functionOne() // hi

 functionTwo() // hello

 ```

 4. Scope
     - Variables declared inside a function only exist inside the function.
-    - Variables declared outside a function *can* exist inside the function too if they aren't inside another function's *scope*
+    - Variables declared outside a function *can* exist inside the function too if they aren't inside another function's *scope* (or { } brackets)
 ```js
 var declaredOutside = "I'm outside"